Robison rejects calls to field single pro-independence candidate in by-election

 In an open letter to First Minister Humza Yousaf on Friday, Mr Salmond said the party was in “danger of handing the seat to Labour on a platter”.

-But speaking to journalists on Saturday in Hamilton while she campaigned with candidate Katy Loudon, Shona Robison rejected the calls.

-“No, we are standing as the SNP in this constituency, in this by-election, to put forward the SNP’s proposition and policies like the Scottish Child Payment and to put a hard working MP into Westminster to stand up for her constituents and to support and push forward the very progressive policies that the SNP has,” she said.
+But on Saturday in Hamilton while she campaigned with candidate Katy Loudon, Shona Robison said: “No, we are standing as the SNP in this constituency, in this by-election, to put forward the SNP’s proposition and policies like the Scottish Child Payment and to put a hardworking MP into Westminster to stand up for her constituents and to support and push forward the very progressive policies that the SNP has.

 “Katy (Loudon) will do that in an excellent way, I have no doubt.”